Zerodistraction-max/Dog-bread-analyser/README.md

 ### 🐶 Challenge Overview

 The goal of the competition is to develop an algorithm that can **identify the breed of a dog** from a given image.
-With over 120 distinct dog breeds provided in the dataset, this task challenges machine learning models to effectively learn and generalize from a wide variety of dog appearances.
+With over 120 distinct dog breeds provided in the dataset, this task challenges transfer learning models to effectively learn and generalize from a wide variety of dog appearances.

 ### 📸 Dataset Highlights